dziamid/code-samples/README.md

 1) strict typing with typescript
 2) use of third party (google api) typescript definitions for seamless integration
 3) integration with redux form is in a seperate HOC component, so component can be used seperately or inside a redux form
+4) use of redux-saga for handling side effetcts

 Models
 -------------------